babashka/cli/README.md

 mycli org.babashka.cli/completions snippet --shell fish | source
 ```

-Descriptions show inline.
+Option descriptions show inline.
 Completion also fires on a path invocation.

-### powershell
+### Powershell

+Add this to your `$PROFILE`:

 ``` powershell
 mycli org.babashka.cli/completions snippet --shell powershell | Out-String | Invoke-Expression
 ```

-Add this to your `$PROFILE`.
-Descriptions show in menu-completion mode, which you
+Option descriptions show in menu-completion mode, which you
 can enable with `Set-PSReadLineKeyHandler -Key Tab -Function MenuComplete`.

 ### Nushell